 Dr.Albrecht Ketzer turned a village of natives in the Amazon and himself into half-plant monstrosities, turned Medusa into a half-plant/half-Neo-Sapien freak, and injected Nara Burns with the same serum.
 He viewed her only as an experiment, and wanted to kill all the humans AND Neo-Sapiens in the nearby city.

-The Grundel from Ghostbusters is an evil spirit who enjoys corrupting children.
+Ghostbusters: The Grundel is an evil spirit who enjoys corrupting children.
 He has minor Compelling Voice powers: if a child has history of bad actions and is getting into trouble all the time, the Grundel can often convince the child to invite him in.
 Once invited in, the Grundel will convince the child to commit more bad actions.
 The more bad actions the child commits, the more the child falls under the Grundel's influence, eventually turning into a Grundel themselves and looking for more kids to corrupt.

-The Grundel returns in Extreme Ghostbusters episode "Grundelesque", 10 years after he was captured by the original Ghostbusters.
+Extreme Ghostbusters: The Grundel returns in the episode "Grundelesque", 10 years after he was captured by the original Ghostbusters.
 It is revealed that he has a connection to one of the new Ghostbusters, Kylie.
 The Grundel tried to corrupt Kylie as a child, but she was too strong willed, so he corrupted her friend Jack instead.
 Deciding that Kylie's influence will mean that Jack will not be a keeper, the Grundel places Jack in a cocoon for 10 years, so that he will become another Grundel, thus managing to steal ten years of Jack's life.
 When Kylie confronts the original Grundel about this new Grundel, the Grundel taunts Kylie about their past history and the fate of her former childhood friend.
 The Grundel later escapes from the containment unit and tries to corrupt Roland's brother Casey.
 When Kylie manages to confront the Grundel, Kylie says she is not afraid of him, because his powers only work on children.
 The Grundel knows this, but thinks it would be fun to murder Kylie anyway.

-Unalaq, Korra's Evil Uncle of Season 2 of The Legend of Korra, is at first the Holier Than Thou leader of the Northern Water Tribe who is angry how the Southern tribe has lost its spirituality under his elder brother Tonraq.
+The Legend of Korra: Unalaq, Korra's Evil Uncle of Season 2, is at first the Holier Than Thou leader of the Northern Water Tribe who is angry how the Southern tribe has lost its spirituality under his elder brother Tonraq.
 Upon the reappearance of Dark Spirits, Unalaq takes the chance to move in his armies to seize control of the Southern Tribe and has anyone who may oppose removed in a Kangaroo Court before Korra discovers he is the one behind the events that got her father exiled from his home tribe, allowing Unalaq take over.
 He had gotten barbarians to attack his own home so Tonraq could 'awaken' Dark Spirits to attack their tribe.
 Unalaq reveals himself as an opportunistic tyrant whose feelings for his own twin children can best be described as 'uncaring' as when his son Desna is injured, almost fatally, Unalaq tells Desna's sister Eska to simply leave him to die as opening the Spirit World is more important.
 When he gets into the Spirit World, Unalaq forces Korra's cooperation by attacking and threatening to destroy the soul of Jinora, a little girl.
 When Korra caves in, Unalaq tries to destroy her soul anyways.
 Unalaq latter assaults the Southern Water tribe and delivers a decisive beating to Tonraq, sparing his life solely so Tonraq can see Unalaq win completely.
 Unalaq reveals his true plan is to free Vaatu, the spirit of darkness and chaos, to fuse with him into a Dark Avatar in order to usher in tne thousand years of his own dark rule.
 After he succeeds in merging with Vaatu, Unalaq battles Korra and tears the spirit of light and order, Rava, out of her, brutally attempting to obliterate her.
 After returning to the material world, he instantly sets out to destroy Republic City and all within it, declaring his rule has begun.